Recently added item(s)

 You have no items in your basket.

-Nourishing our bodies with the right nutrients, in sufficient quantities, can be key to supporting our skin health not only in the winter but all year round.
-So let’s delve into the key nutrients we believe are essential for skin health.
+Nourishing our bodies with the right nutrients, in sufficient quantities, can be key to supporting our skin health.

 Collagen is the most abundant protein in our body, comprising around 25-35% of the body’s protein.
 Collagen gives skin its integrity and elasticity, with its production reducing with age.
 Other factors such as smoking, high sugar diet and UV radiation can affect collagen production, as well as potentially damaging collagen.
 The key amino acid in collagen production is glycine, which is found in animal protein, egg whites, fish, nuts and seeds.
 Therefore, a low protein intake can also have significant impact on collagen synthesis, and therefore overall skin health.
 Consuming pre-formed collagen from foods such as organic bone broth and supplements containing marine collagen (sourced from fish), can provide extra support for skin health.
 Marine collagen, or the well-researched peptan form, mainly consists of type I collagen, which displays high resemblance with human collagen and is easily absorbed through the gut wall.[i]
 Some studies have shown that collagen supplementation, especially one that is rich in type 1 collagen peptides, can improve skin elasticity, moisture,[ii] and potentially the appearance of wrinkles too.[iii]

-Vitamin C is important for collagen synthesis, increasing production by acting as a co-factor for hydroxylase enzymes which produce collagen.[iv],[v] With reduced fruit and vegetable intake being a common theme for the westernised diet, vitamin C intake can often be lacking.
+Vitamin C is important for collagen synthesis, increasing production by acting as a cofactor for hydroxylase enzymes which produce collagen.[iv],[v] With reduced fruit and vegetable intake in western diet, vitamin C intake can often be lacking.
 Additionally, factors such as stress and smoking can actively deplete vitamin C levels, increasing requirements further.
 Therefore, supplementation could be key, especially to achieve therapeutic levels.
 Vitamin C is also a powerful antioxidant.[vi]
 Antioxidants can prevent and protect against UV damage, upon prolonged exposure to sunlight, which can otherwise have a direct impact on skin health by promoting the breakdown of collagen.[vii]
 Other helpful antioxidants include vitamin E, as well as flavonoids such as hesperidin and rutin.

 You could be lacking hyaluronic acid if you suffer from dry skin.
 It is a viscous substance found in different types of connective tissue, like skin and cartilage.
 It is also found in synovial fluid, helping to lubricate joints and reduce friction.
 In the skin, hyaluronic acid has a vital protective role in providing hydration.[xvi]It is located in the epidermis (the outermost layer of skin), which is involved in water regulation, controlling the amount of water released from the body.
 Supplementation of hyaluronic acid can reduce the appearance of wrinkles, with significant improvements in skin lustre and suppleness.[xvii]
 Research has also found it to be beneficial at increasing skin moisture in individuals with dry skin.[xviii]